flavioaguirre/flavioaguirre/README.md

 - Communication-first: concise READMEs, metrics that matter, and business framing.
 - Engineering mindset: versioned artifacts, tests, simple CI, and deployment basics.

-I am currently working as a freelancer, delivering a full e-commerce website with a shopping cart system for an ice factory based in Rosario, Santa Fe (Argentina).
 <br>

 ---